good-labs/greater-good-affirmation/docs/pages/about.md

 ---
 layout: default
-title: About the Greater Good Pledge
+title: About the Greater Good Affirmation
 permalink: /
 ---

 ## What is it?

-The [Greater Good Pledge](https://www.github.com/good-labs/greater-good-pledge) is a pledge for a community with one or more open source projects to take to assert that the project has no ulterior motives.
-Specifically, the pledge asks an individual or community to assert that the project does not directly or indirectly lead to profits, is not primarily composed of paid participants, and has transparent communication and releasing.
+The [Greater Good Affirmation](https://www.github.com/good-labs/greater-good-affirmation) is an affirmation for a community with one or more open source projects to take to assert that the project has no ulterior motives.
+The affirmation asks an individual or community to assert that the project exists for the greater good.

-By taking the Greater Good Pledge, a community affirms that it provides software under a traditional open source model, and exists non-selfishly to solve problems for users and not make profits off of them.

 <br>